ioggstream/draft-polli-restapi-ld-keywords/draft-polli-design-process.md

 # Introduction

-This document provides guidance and examples for designing schemas using REST API Linked Data keywords.
+This document provides guidance and examples for JSON Schema modeling using and REST API Linked Data keywords.

+Since REST API Linked Data keywords only support JSON-LD compact notation, this document focuses on JSON objects.

 ## Goals and Design Choices